Madeleine B. Stern

 Madeleine Bettina Stern (July 1, 1912 – August 18, 2007), born in New York, New York, was an independent scholar and rare book dealer.
 She graduated from Barnard College in 1932 with a B.A. in English literature.
 She received her M.A. in English literature from Columbia University in 1934.
 Stern was particularly known for her work on the writer Louisa May Alcott.
 She received a Guggenheim Fellowship in 1943 to write a biography of Alcott, which was eventually published in 1950.
-In 1945, she and her friend Leona Rostenberg opened Rostenberg & Stern Books.
+In 1945, she and her partner Leona Rostenberg opened Rostenberg & Stern Books.
 Rostenberg and Stern were active members of the Antiquarian Booksellers' Association of America, at a time when few women were members.
 The pair lived and worked in Rostenberg's house in the Bronx.
 They were known for creating unique rare book catalogs.
 In 1960, Stern helped found the New York Antiquarian Book Fair.

 Stern and Leona Rostenberg became widely known in the late 1990s while in their late eighties when their memoir on the rare book trade, Old Books, Rare Friends, became a best seller.